Skeletal muscle: Muscle movement

 The efferent leg of the peripheral nervous system is responsible for conveying commands to the muscles and glands, and is ultimately responsible for voluntary movement.
 Nerves move muscles in response to voluntary and autonomic (involuntary) signals from the brain.
 Deep muscles, superficial muscles, muscles of the face and internal muscles all correspond with dedicated regions in the primary motor cortex of the brain, directly anterior to the central sulcus that divides the frontal and parietal lobes.

-In addition, muscles react to reflexive nerve stimuli that do not always send signals all the way to the brain.
+In addition, muscles that react to reflexive nerve stimuli do not always send signals all the way to the brain.
 In this case, the signal from the afferent fiber does not reach the brain, but produces the reflexive movement by direct connections with the efferent nerves in the spine.
-However, the majority of muscle activity is volitional, and the result of complex interactions between various areas of the brain.
+However, the majority of muscle activity is volitional, and the result of complex interactions between various areas of the brain like the basal ganglia, thalamus, cerebellum, and other neuron groups in the midbrain and brain stem.

 Nerves that control skeletal muscles in mammals correspond with neuron groups along the primary motor cortex of the brain's cerebral cortex.
 Commands are routed through the basal ganglia and are modified by input from the cerebellum before being relayed through the pyramidal tract to the spinal cord and from there to the motor end plate at the muscles.
 Along the way, feedback, such as that of the extrapyramidal system contribute signals to influence muscle tone and response.

 Deeper muscles such as those involved in posture often are controlled from nuclei in the brain stem and basal ganglia.